Shopify/remote-dom/packages/core/README.md

 By default, calls on the root are denied.
 An explicit `call(element, method, ...args)` callback overrides method policy, including for the root.
 It must enforce its own allowlist and validate arguments; do not forward arbitrary method names to the DOM.

-For the `<remote-receiver>` custom element, configure a host-side subclass before registering it:
+For the `<remote-receiver>` custom element, configure a host-side subclass before registering it.
+This API is deprecated; use `RemoteReceiver` or a framework-specific receiver instead for new code.

 ```ts
 import {RemoteReceiverElement} from '@remote-dom/core/elements';